GuiguiWeb/kickstarter-addresses-csvtopdf/README.md

-# Kickstarter : Backers addresses PDF
+# Kickstarter - backers addresses to PDF
-PDF Generator from Backer csv export
+**PDF Generator from backers csv export**

-NB: 1 address per page, feel free to modify
+⚠️ 1 address per page and script still in progress, feel free to modify and improve

 ## Quickstart